Automatic Intermodal Loading Unit Identification using Computer Vision: A Scoping Review

-The number of images used in the experiments of the eligible articles ranges from a minimum of 30 images to a maximum of 34000, with a median of 1050 images.
-Since the \ac{dip}-based methods does not require a huge amount of data, researchers who tackled this problem before \ac{dl}, experimented with a lower number of images compared to recent studies.
+The number of images used in the experiments in the eligible articles ranges from a minimum of 30 images to a maximum of 34.000, with a median of 1.050 images.
+Since the \ac{dip}-based methods do not require a large amount of data, researchers who tackled \ac{ilu} identification task before \ac{dl}, experimented with a lower number of images compared to recent studies.
 However, with the emergence of \ac{ml} and \ac{dl}, the need for data has increased significantly.
-Most of the studies have addressed this need by pre-training their models on general-purpose scene-text detection and recognition datasets such as ICDAR2015 \cite{karatzas2015icdar}, CTW1500 \cite{yuliang2017detecting}, and SynthText \cite{gupta2016synthetic}, then fine-tuning on smaller \ac{ilu} datasets.
+Most of the studies have addressed this need by pre-training their models on general-purpose scene-text detection and recognition datasets such as ICDAR2015 \cite{karatzas2015icdar}, CTW1500 \cite{yuliang2017detecting}, and SynthText \cite{gupta2016synthetic}, then fine-tuning on smaller \ac{ilu} datasets \cite{liu2025lightweight, gulsoylu2025trudi}.

-Early datasets already included efforts to represent diverse conditions in order to evaluate generalisation.
+Starting from the early datasets, efforts to represent diverse conditions have been made in order to evaluate generalisation.
 Lighting variability is the most discussed factor, with datasets often including images taken in bright, low-light, and uneven lighting scenarios \cite{he2005new, zhiwei2003new}.
-Considering how the earlier, thresholding-based methods may get affected by small changes in light intensity, diversifying the lighting conditions in the experiments was a major focus \cite{goccia2003recognition, igual2002preprocessing, lee1999automatic, jang1995two}.
+Considering how the earlier, thresholding-based methods get affected by small changes in light intensity, diversifying the lighting conditions in the experiments was a major focus \cite{goccia2003recognition, igual2002preprocessing, lee1999automatic, jang1995two}.
 However, currently lighting conditions are classified with more general classes: Day and night settings are frequently included to test the adaptability of the systems \cite{yao2025advanced, liu2025lightweight, gulsoylu2025trudi, zhao2024practical}.

 Weather conditions such as rain, snow, and fog are also represented, as they can significantly affect image quality and \ac{ilu} identification performance \cite{gulsoylu2025trudi, yu2024two, zhang2021vertical, lee1999automatic}.
-Additionally, some data sets feature images with motion blur, camera noise, dirty, rusty, damaged, or partially occluded ID codes to further challenge algorithms with the exceptional conditions that exist in real-world settings \cite{yao2025advanced, gulsoylu2025trudi, lin2024research, zhang2021vertical, verma2016automatic}.
-Rarely were these conditions simulated to increase the data sets \cite{yang2023lightweight}.
+Additionally, some datasets feature images with motion blur, camera noise, dirty, rusty, damaged, or partially occluded ID codes to further challenge algorithms with the conditions that exist in real-world settings \cite{yao2025advanced, gulsoylu2025trudi, lin2024research, zhang2021vertical, verma2016automatic}.
+Rarely were these conditions simulated to increase the diversity of datasets \cite{yang2023lightweight}.